The Mandalorian: 5 game-changing uses of good storytelling

 Season 3 shows us the renaissance of Mandalorian society and the ambitions of those who would participate in it, but the groundwork for this was properly laid, starting with the reintroduction of Boba Fett in Season 2's episode, "The Tragedy."

 The central event of the episode is Grogu reaching out to Jedi on Tython, but this is complicated when Fennec Shand arrives.
 First, we see the Slave 1 circling the site of the temple, and then, as Grogu meditates on the seeing stone, a hooded figure approaches.
-Temeura Morrison reveals his face and his heritage as "a simple man making his way through the galaxy, like [his] father before [him]."
+Temeura Morrison reveals his face and his heritage as "a simple man making his way through the galaxy, like father before ."

 A good component of storytelling is what might be called a "teeter."
 It is a balance of warring elements that could produce disastrous results but prevent disaster because of how the people involved compromise.
 Such is the situation with Fett and Din.
 Fett has grown and been tempered by the years since Return of the Jedi, and this is how he comes to be a Jedi-protector in return for Jango Fett's armor.
 We couldn't help but get excited to explore more of that story.